Beverly Hills Cop: Critical response

-Beverly Hills Cop received critical acclaim upon its release.
+On review aggregation website Rotten Tomatoes the film has an approval rating of 83% from 53 critics with an average rating of 7.3/10.
+The site's consensus reads, "The buddy cop movie continues its evolution unabated with this Eddie Murphy vehicle that is fast, furious, and funny."
 Janet Maslin of The New York Times wrote "Beverly Hills Cop finds Eddie Murphy doing what he does best: playing the shrewdest, hippest, fastest-talking underdog in a rich man's world.
 Eddie Murphy knows exactly what he's doing, and he wins at every turn."

 Richard Schickel of Time magazine wrote that "Eddie Murphy exuded the kind of cheeky, cocky charm that has been missing from the screen since Cagney was a pup, snarling his way out of the ghetto."
 Axel Foley became Murphy's signature role and was ranked No. 78 on Empire magazine's list of The 100 Greatest Movie Characters of All Time.
-Also, Entertainment Weekly magazine ranked Beverly Hills Cop as the third best comedy film of the last 25 years.
+Entertainment Weekly magazine ranked Beverly Hills Cop as the third best comedy film of the last 25 years.
 According to Christopher Hitchens, the British novelist and poet Kingsley Amis considered the film "a flawless masterpiece."

 John Simon of National Review called Beverly Hills Cop "a truly contemptible film."
+Gene Siskel and Roger Ebert seemed to agree, giving the movie Two Thumbs Down for "wasting a good pretext and cast on an idiotic plotline."

-Review aggregation website Rotten Tomatoes retrospectively collected reviews from 53 critics to give the film a score of 83%, with an average score of 7.3/10.
-The site's consensus reads, "The buddy cop movie continues its evolution unabated with this Eddie Murphy vehicle that's fast, furious, and funny."
-In 2003, the film was picked by The New York Times as one of the 1000 Best Movies Ever Made.
+In 2003, the film was picked by The New York Times as one of The 1000 Best Movies Ever Made.

+Beverly Hills Cop is in the permanent collection of the Museum of Modern Art.

+Home media

+The film shipped a record 1.3 million videos in the United States on its initial release.